Home » Fundamental Analysis

 The reserve requirements impact interest rates in a given country by expanding or contracting the amount of money available for commercial banks to lend to their clientele.
 If a central bank reduces the reserve requirement ratio, it actually increases the amount of available capital (that was held as a reserve) and facilitates bank lending expansion.
 If a central bank raises the reserve requirement ratio, it actually obligates commercial banks to lock-in capital (that could have been used for their lending operations).
 Therefore, the amount of money used as loans will be reduced.

 If a commercial bank is obligated to maintain a larger amount of money as a reserve, it will be forced to raise interest rates (to charge more on loans).
 This way access to bank credit will become more expensive and, in general, will cut lending growth and economic activity.
-On the other hand, higher interest rates will benefit depositors, as they will earn more on the amount they parked in bank accounts.
+On the other hand, higher interest rates will benefit depositors, as they will earn more on the amount they park in bank accounts.
 In such a case, the local currency will likely appreciate, as more foreign investors will be willing to take advantage of higher rates of return.
 Since they will need to purchase the domestic currency, higher demand will cause its value to increase.

 Conversely, if the reserve requirement ratio is reduced, it will free up liquidity, expand lending activity and push interest rates down.
 As a result, foreign investment flows will likely diminish and, ultimately, the local currency will likely lose value due to lower demand.